 The all-day buffet at University City’s New Dehli is perfect for college students looking to fill up for $14 during lunch or $18 during dinnertime.
 At the steam table, find vegetarian, chicken, and lamb specialties, plus appetizers, sides, rice, and dessert.

 While International Foods & Spices is technically a grocery store, it’s the perfect place to stock up on goods for your at-home South Asian feast while also eating hot samosas, among other dishes.
 The samosas are flaky and filling and are a great snack to munch on while you shop.

 In Center City, Veda is a truly elegant Indian restaurant.
 The ceilings are high, the service is friendly, and the see-and-be-seen bar mixes up not-to-miss drinks, like the Drunken Lassi with mango yogurt and aged rum (along with a solid selection of nonalcoholic cocktails).
 The lassoni gobi — fried cauliflower in a tangy, bright red tomato and ginger glaze — is a must-order appetizer.

-Amma's South Indian Cuisine
+Amma's South Indian Cuisine (Multiple Locations)

 Karma Restaurant & Bar